jwharm/java-gi/website/docs/generate.md

 Configure the Java package name, description and an URL prefix for image links in the `ModuleInfo` class in the package `io.github.jwharm.javagi.configuration` in the `BuildSrc/src/main/java` directory.

-When neccessary, you can patch the introspection data.
+When necessary, you can patch the introspection data.
 To do this, create a patch class implementing `Patch` in the folder `buildSrc/main/java/io/github/jwharm/javagi/patches` and add it to the list in the `Patches` class.

 If you encounter any problems or errors, check the generated Java source code in the `java-gi/modules/{modulename}/build/generated/sources/java-gi` directory for issues.
+Remember that other libraries are not guaranteed to work flawlessly as soon as they are added.
+If you have patched the introspection data and are still getting errors, Java GI may have a bug.
+In that case, please [log an issue in the GitHub repo](https://github.com/jwharm/java-gi/issues).